 Sec.
-1. (a) This rule applies to stationary vessels used to store volatile organic liquid (VOL) that are located in Clark, Floyd, Lake, and Porter counties.
+1. (a) On and after October 1, 1995, this rule applies to stationary vessels used to store volatile organic liquid (VOL) that are located in Clark, Floyd, Lake, or Porter County.

-(b) Stationary vessels with a capacity of less than thirty-nine thousand (39,000) gallons are:

-(1) subject to the reporting and record keeping provisions of section 6(a) and 6(b) of this rule; and

-(2) exempt from all other provisions of this rule.
+(b) Stationary vessels with a capacity of less than thirty-nine thousand (39,000) gallons are subject to the reporting and record keeping provisions of section 6(a) and 6(b) of this rule and are exempt from all other provisions of this rule.